Yazooof/group-project-p1/README.md

 # How To Use:
 	This application excepts several files, but they all have to be a JSON format

+	We ran this program on  Eclipse and IntelliJ

 	The application can be started in two ways you can either import a file that has reading or you can start a new reading collection.